 TOURISTS IS THE wildest, broadest comedy Wright has so far written with Bannister delivering exquisitely rendered bon mots of breathtaking bigotry: “I had remarked to my wife that the stolid brown little women in their long dresses and shawls looked as durable as large chess pieces.
 I imagined that people with such a low centre of gravity would be very difficult to tip over in a scrap.”
 In the right hands (like an updated Ealing Studios) Tourists would make a fabulously funny movie but the uniformly uncomprehending and disapproving reviews in the papers that I saw – like some dreadful advance guard of the PC police at their most humourless and obtuse – gormlessly wondered if this was really the sort of book that an author who wanted to be taken seriously should be writing.

 PERHAPS THE MOST serene of all Richard Wright’s novels is Sunset Manor.
-There are no collapsing marriages or serious crimes to drive along this gently comedic and often touching study of a retired, spinster teacher of English who (assisted by a kitchen fire caused by her careless smoking) comes to recognize that it is time to place herself in the care of a retirement facility.
+There are no collapsing marriages or serious crimes to drive along this gently comedic and often touching study of a retired, spinster teacher of English who (shamed and alarmed by a kitchen fire caused by her careless smoking) comes to recognize that it is time to place herself in the care of a retirement facility.
 We get to know a fairly large cast of characters and marvel at how the old fires of vanity, appetite and pride still burn away in the hearts of Miss Ormsby and her fellow residents.
 The primary struggle of the book is between Miss Ormsby and the facility’s administrators and medical staff.
 Having devoted her life and career to artful and truthful expression, she is not about to chuck that now and submit to all their evasive happy talk about what lies ahead for the residents.
 Not only does she refuse to heed her doctor’s advice to “forget all this nonsense about death”; she knows that “only by thinking of death can one come to value and enjoy life.”

 YOU KNOW MY high regard for 1995’s The Age of Longing.
 If you’ve only got time to read one of his books, make it this one.
 It wasn’t reviewed widely, didn’t sell fabulously but did pick up a couple nominations for Canadian literary prizes.
 Then Wright’s ship of good fortune finally came through in 2001 for his ninth novel, Clara Callan.
 After decades of critical neglect, so-so commercial sales, and nary a sniff from movie producers, this quietly stubborn and utterly original writer suddenly won every Canadian literary prize worth having – the Governor General’s, the Giller and the Trillium.
 Those of us who had been flagging Wright’s greatness for decades couldn’t help wondering – why now?
 Why this book in particular?